 The Ice Col trek route is a spectacular, seldom visited region of Nepal and crosses three High Mountain passes.
-On the final section, the route meets the popular southern approach to Everest Base Camp at Chhukung.
-The rare views are some of the most breathtaking in the whole Himalayan range: around you lie vista's of three of the world's five highest mountains: Makalu, Kanchenjunga and Everest.
+In the final section, the route meets the popular southern approach to Everest Base Camp at Chhukung.
+The rare views are some of the most breathtaking in the whole Himalayan range: around you lie vista’s of three of the world’s five highest mountains: Makalu, Kanchenjunga, and Everest.

-This trek is considered as most technical trek and suitable only for sporty people.
+This trek is considered as most technical trek and is suitable only for sporty people.
 If you are fit enough and have a sense of adventure you will enjoy this trek.
 The program is designed to acclimatize you gradually and not to experience high altitude sickness.
-Please note that the following program is designed in the fact basis however can be change in some circumstances but adjustments will have to made during the trekking.
+Please note that the following program is designed on a fact basis however can be change in some circumstances but adjustments will have to make during the trekking.
 We request you to be flexible with the situation to enjoy yourself.

-The climb ascends towards Khadbari and descending gradually, taking us from villages at 4570m to the Khongma Pass at 3,090m, allowing excellent acclimatisation.
-Beyond Num there are no villages.
+The climb ascends towards Khadbari and descends gradually, taking us from villages at 4570m to the Khongma Pass at 3,090m, allowing excellent acclimatization.
+Beyond Num, there are no villages.
 The track climbs all the way to Neghe Kharka, crossing the Barun Khola flowing from Makalu.